BuzzzyNYC/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-Collection of Data Structure and Algorithms Problems that I solved
+Collection of Data Structure and Algorithms Problems for technical interviews.